mythridium/godot_wry/docs/reference/javascript.md

 ### ipc.postMessage(...)

 Sends a message from the JavaScript to Godot.
-The message _must_ be a string, and the extension may panic otherwise.
+The message will be received as a [`ipc_message`](/reference/webview#ipc-message) signal in Godot.

 > [!TIP]
 > Using JSON strings are convenient for structured data and handling multiple messages.